Classroom and Turf Project

 These new facilities are designed for everyday use by all students, from Junior to Senior School.
 They will support a wide range of subjects and learning styles, with spaces that enable smaller classes, mentoring, collaboration, and focussed learning.

-By providing much needed breathing room, the development will ease pressure on existing facilities and contribute to a calmer, more settled daily rhythm, supporting wellbeing and stability for students and staff alike.
+By providing much-needed breathing room, the development will ease pressure on existing facilities and contribute to a calmer, more settled daily rhythm, supporting wellbeing and stability for students and staff alike.

-The outdoor turf will unlock reliable, all-weather play and sport, offering a high-quality recreation space less affected by Wellington’s conditions.
-It will also reduce the need for students to travel for sports training, saving time and money for our community.
-Framed by our iconic pōhutukawa trees, it will be a place where students can enjoy lunchtimes outdoors, participate in sports year-round, and host fixtures on site.
+The outdoor turf will unlock reliable, all-weather play and sport, offering a high-quality recreation space less affected by Wellington's conditions.
+It will also reduce the need for students to travel for sports training, saving our community time and money.

-If this project inspires you and you’d like to explore how you might support it, we’d love to hear from you.
+For those interested in a more significant contribution, we would love to hear from you.
 Contact Sarah Mine, Director of Advancement, at sarah.mine@scotscollege.school.nz.